jherforth/servergate/README.md

 ## How It Works

-1. Each server runs the worldgate mod and connects to a shared MariaDB/MySQL database
+1. Each server runs the worldgate mod and connects to a shared PostgreSQL database
 2. When gates generate, they spawn with red servergate beacons in their centers
 3. Server admins can link servergate beacons between different servers
 4. Players right-click a servergate beacon to see a fullscreen transfer screen with destination info